reslaid/hayesUB/README.md

 Now, HayesUB should be up and running on your machine.
 You can explore the additional functionality provided by the userbot.

 Feel free to check out the [HayesUB GitHub repository](https://github.com/reslaid/hayesUB) for more details and updates.
-If during installation you encounter any problems or have questions, write to our [support chat](https://t.me/hayes_support_chat) in a telegram and ask a question that concerns you to get help.